Find out more about the costs and funding involved with HE.

 Paying Tuition Fees

 If you do not have a tuition fee loan or are ineligible for one, you will be required to pay your tuition fees in accordance with the payment terms of the College.
-Your fees can be paid by direct debit, cash, cheque or credit/ debit card and you can pay:
+Your fees can be paid by cash, or credit/debit card and you can pay:

 - In person at the Finance Desk (08.30am - 5.00pm Monday to Friday)